qooxdoo/qooxdoo/docs/core/object_id.md

     this.getQxObject("compBottom").setBackgroundColor("red");
   },

-  //The cached object generator functions are placed in a top-level section named 'objects'
+  //The object id generator functions are placed in a top-level section named 'objects'
   objects: {
     //We name the generator functions with the object's id compTop() {